• Skip to main content

 Double-decker Thai bus food tour

-Imagine travelling via double-decker bus past the stunning sites of Bangkok whilst enjoying a multi-course meal featuring Michelin-awarded food.
-The options include a 6-course lunch or dinner, afternoon tea with 18 Thai snacks, or a Bangkok nightlife menu.
+Imagine travelling via double-decker bus past the stunning sites of Bangkok whilst enjoying a meal featuring Michelin-awarded food.
+The options include lunch, dinner, late night with a meal, or afternoon sightseeing only.

 ⇒ Check price and reviews for the Double-Decker Thai Bus Food Tour